jonathanstark/FastActive/README.md

 ## Project Goals

-To make it simple for web developers to add instantaneous visual feedback for touch interactions.
+The goal of FastActive is to make it simple for web developers to add instantaneous visual feedback for touch interactions to their websites and web apps.

 ## Features